ardagnir/athame/README.md

 ##Requirements
 - Athame requires Vim (your version needs to have [+clientserver](#setting-up-vim-with-clientserver) support).
 - Athame works best in GNU/Linux.
+- Athame requires an X server.
+(If you have graphics on Linux, you probably have this)

 ##Think Before you Begin
 Athame *probably* won't break your shell...